-For the mom who likes to bake
+For the mom who likes to cook (and hates clutter)

-For the mom who likes her cab
+For the mom who likes her lattes

 Rather than sticking a cork in an already-open bottle, she can store her wine in this elegant contraption for up to a week.
 The “float” inside the carafe automatically adjusts (depending on how much wine is left) to maintain freshness.